by Darah Ghanem

 Recommendations: Soug Al Arabi (Central Khartoum), Soug Omdurman (Omdurman)

 Travel in Africa has become popular in recent years.
 Images from across the continent are flooding social media, particularly colourful areas like Bo-Kaap in South Africa or the vibrant Maasai Mara in Kenya.
 Although these images tell a new story about a continent often stigmatised, there are parts of the continent that rarely make our feeds.
 Sudan is one I am glad I got to know.

 In my opinion, Sudan’s most interesting attribute it’s diversity.
-It promises that you be constantly met with something different, and tells a history of the continent that is so important to acknowledge.
-Khartoum is not just an Arab capital — its an African capital that welcomed many communities making it an intersection of cultures in central Africa.
+It promises that you are constantly met with something different, and tells a history of the continent that is so important to acknowledge.
+Khartoum is not just an Arab capital — it’s an African capital that welcomed many communities making it an intersection of cultures in central Africa.

 IF YOU LIKED THIS POST, DON’T FORGET TO PIN IT!

 Darah Ghanem is a travel writer and columnist based in the Middle East.
 Inspired by her love for culture, her writing emphasises the need for ethical tourism.
 Any travelling she does is purposeful, leaving a positive impact on the places she visits.
 Darah became passionate about ethical travel after working in the non-profit sector and was looking for ways to make a difference while celebrating other cultures.
 Darah also aims to break the barrier for Arab female travellers by creating a community of Arab female travellers through her writing.
 Over all, Darah’s work is all things ethical, authentic and alternative.
 Follow her travels on Instagram @darahgram.